vatass/vatass.github.io/_projects/adaptive-shrinkage.md

   <h2>Abstract</h2>

   Understanding how brain biomarkers change over time is crucial for diagnosing and tracking neurological diseases like Alzheimer's.
 However, predicting these biomarker trajectories is challenging due to biological variability, inconsistent imaging protocols, and sparse, irregular data collection.
-Our recent work, presented at **ICLR 2025**, introduces a new approach that tackles the afforementioned challenges: **Adaptive Shrinkage Estimation for Personalized Deep Kernel Regression**.
+Our recent work, presented at <strong>ICLR 2025</strong>, introduces a new approach that tackles the afforementioned challenges: <strong>Adaptive Shrinkage Estimation for Personalized Deep Kernel Regression</strong>.
 This method provides a more accurate and personalized way to model brain changes over time.

   <h2>The Challenge: Predicting Brain Biomarkers Accurately</h2>
   Longitudinal neuroimaging studies track changes in brain structure, but the data is often incomplete or misaligned across individuals.
 Traditional statistical models, such as linear mixed-effects models and generalized additive models, struggle to capture complex, non-linear brain trajectory patterns.
 On the other hand, deep learning models can learn from vast amounts of data but may not adapt well to individual patient variations.

   <h2>Our Solution: Adaptive Shrinkage Estimation with Deep Kernel Learning</h2>

   We propose a novel framework that balances global population trends with individual-specific nuances.
-Our approach, **Deep Kernel Gaussian Processes with Adaptive Shrinkage Estimation**, integrates two components:
+Our approach, <strong>Deep Kernel Gaussian Processes with Adaptive Shrinkage Estimation</strong>, integrates two components:

-  - **Population Model (p-DKGP):** Trained on large and longitudinally rich biomarker datasets to learn heterogeneous trajectory trends.
+  - <strong>Population Model (p-DKGP):</strong> Trained on large and longitudinally rich biomarker datasets to learn heterogeneous trajectory trends.
-  - **Subject-Specific Model (ss-DKGP):** Personalized predictions based on an individual's follow-up data.
+  - <strong>Subject-Specific Model (ss-DKGP):</strong> Personalized predictions based on an individual's follow-up data.

   As shown in the figure above, our method combines these components through Adaptive Shrinkage Estimation to create personalized predictions that are more accurate than either component alone.